 Meet young alum Pamela Rodriguez (’16 indust tech), who is now a production supervisor at Cargill in Mason City, Iowa.

 Matt Helmers, professor of agricultural and biosystems engineering, has been named director of the Iowa Nutrient Research Center.
 The center funds research by scientists at Iowa State, the University of Iowa and the University of Northern Iowa to address nitrogen and phosphorus nutrient losses to surface waters.

-Nine College of Engineering faculty and staff will receive top university honors at the annual awards ceremony on Monday, Sept.
-25 at 3:30 p.m. in the Memorial Union Great Hall.
+Fifteen College of Engineering faculty and staff received the highest Iowa State University honors at the annual awards ceremony on Friday, Sept.
+14.